anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Exodus 16.2-15** continues the series in the Pentateuch and in Exodus, and is about the manna. **Psalm 105.1-6, 37-45** [or 105.37-45] (see also Proper 12, 14 and 17) says, 'They asked and he brought them quails; he satisfied them with the bread of heaven.'
-* **Philippians 1.21-30** begins a 4-part semicontinuous series in Philippians, and is about living 'in a manner worthy of the gospel of Christ'.
+* **Philippians 1.21-30** begins a four-part semicontinuous series in Philippians, and is about living 'in a manner worthy of the gospel of Christ'.
 * **Matthew 20.1-16** continues the series in Matthew, and is the parable of the labourers in the vineyard: 'are you envious because I am generous?'
 The 'Related' reading, **Jonah 3.10 &ndash; 4.11**, is about Jonah's anger in response God showing mercy to Nineveh: 'a gracious God and merciful, slow to anger, and abounding in steadfast love'.
 The 'Related' psalm, **Psalm 145.1-8**, says that God is 'gracious and merciful, long-suffering and of great goodness'.

 Year C